Get a free, no obligation personal loan quote with rates as low as 6.99%

-Property taxes are fees that the local municipality collects from homeowners to cover the cost of essential services in your neighbourhood, including police and fire departments, garbage collection, snow plowing, and tending to parks, to name a few.
+Property taxes are fees that local municipalities set and collect from homeowners to cover the cost of essential services in your neighbourhood, including police and fire departments, garbage collection, snow plowing, and tending to parks, to name a few.

 The property taxes you pay on your home are based on a percentage of your home’s assessed value and the specific tax rate in your area.
 They are calculated by multiplying the assessed value of your home as determined by the property assessment office in your city by the local tax rate.